trothtech/uft/Commands.md

 UFT is mostly a command-line facility as of this writing.
 On z/VM there are full-screen tools, native to the operating system, which can work with UFT.
-But there are no equivalents on Unix/Linux.
+But there are no equivalents on Unix/Linux so the project supplies some simplistic work-alikes.

 ## Commands